salesforce/rules_spring/README.md

 It can be found, along with documentation, in this location:
 - [bazel-springboot-rule](tools/springboot): a Bazel extension to build and package Spring Boot applications

+The *springboot* rule runs on any version of Bazel 1.2.1 or higher.

 ### Support

 This rule was developed by Salesforce.